Undergraduate Program Director: Prof. Elizabeth Schifano

 - The Department of Statistics does not currently allow for Course Credit by Examination.

-What are my responsibilities towards graduation as a Statistics major?
+What are my responsibilities towards graduation as a Mathematics-Statistics major?

-- It is student’s responsibility to complete all the requirements prior to graduation.
-You should go into Peoplesoft and verify through Degree Progress that you have completed all graduation requirements.
-This includes all GER requirements, requirements for the Mathematics-Statistics Major and Related courses, and courses for your Minor requirements (if you opt to do a Minor).
+- It is the student’s responsibility to complete all the requirements prior to graduation.
+You should go into Student Admin and verify through Degree Progress that you have completed all graduation requirements.
+This includes all general education requirements, requirements for the Mathematics-Statistics major, and requirements for your minor (if you opt to do a minor).

 - In order to graduate, your major GPA must be 2.0 or above.
 If not, you must take courses in the major to bring up your GPA.